tsakim/poibin/README.md

 # Poisson Binomial Distribution for Python

 ## About
-The module contains a Python implementation of methods related to the Poisson Binomial probability distribution, which describes the probability distribution of the sum of independent Bernoulli distributions with non-uniform success probabilities.
+The module contains a Python implementation of functions related to the Poisson Binomial probability distribution, which describes the probability distribution of the sum of independent Bernoulli random variables with non-uniform success probabilities.
 For further information, see reference.

 The implemented methods are:
 * `pmf`: probability mass function
 * `cdf`: cumulative distribution function
-* `pval`: p-value for (1 - cdf) for right-sided testing
+* `pval`: p-value for right tailed tests

 ## Dependencies
 [NumPy](http://www.numpy.org/)

 ## Usage
-Consider `n` independent and non-identically distributed random variables and be `p` a list/numpy array of the corresponding Bernoulli success probabilities.
+Consider `n` independent and non-identically distributed random variables and be `p` a list/NumPy array of the corresponding Bernoulli success probabilities.
 In order to create the Poisson Binomial distributions, use

 ```
-$ import poibin
+$ from poibin import PoiBin
 $ pb = PoiBin(p)
 ```

-Be `x` a list/numpy array of different numbers of success.
+Be `x` a list/NumPy array of different numbers of success.
 Use the following methods to obtain the corresponding quantities:

-Probability mass function
+* Probability mass function
 ```
 $ pb.pmf(x)
 ```
-Cumulative distribution function
+* Cumulative distribution function
 ```
 $ pb.cdf(x)
 ```
-P-values
+* P-values for right tailed tests
 ```
 $ pb.pval(x)
 ```

-All three methods accept single integers as well as lists/numpy arrays of integers.
+All three methods accept single integers as well as lists/NumPy arrays of integers.
 Note that `x[i]` must be smaller than `len(p)`.

 ## Testing
 The methods have been implemented using the `doctest` module.
 To run the tests, execute